Top Gear Australia: Production

 Mirroring the UK series, the studio segments were recorded at Bankstown Airport in Sydney.
 An exact copy of the UK studio at Dunsfold Park was constructed in a hangar (Hangar Building 581).
 The power laps and "Star in a Bog Standard Car" were recorded at Camden Airport with parts of the runways and taxiways used as a test track.

 Top Gear Australia uses the same theme music as the UK series, a version of The Allman Brothers Band's "Jessica".

 Episodes

 Segments

 Top Gear Australia features segments that mirror those seen on the BBC series, including build challenges and test drives.
-A significant difference is that speeds and power are quoted in metric units and prices are quoted in Australian dollars.
+A significant difference is that all specifications are in metric units and prices are quoted in Australian dollars.

 Power Lap

 A test track around Camden Airport is used for power laps.
 The initial track used in the first two seasons consisted of nine corners running in an anti-clockwise direction.
 The first corner was The Question Mark followed by Clarkson Corner then The Crest and Turn 4 which was followed by the Main Straight before coming to a series of Chicanes then 06 Corner (named after the direction of the runway) then the Short Left Hander and the Bus Stop Entry and Exit followed by the finish line.

 At the start of Season 3, Top Gear Australia revealed a new test track.
 Still situated at Camden Airport, the new course built upon the old one by adding a new section, thus looping into a figure of eight.
 It contains twelve corners, a total length of 2.3 km and moves the Start/Finish line from between the Bus Stop and The Question Mark to the end of the Back Straight, ahead of the Bus Stop.
 The direction of the course is now clockwise, turning the main runway into the first straight.
 The first corner leads into a Hammerhead-like corner called The Blowout, followed by another straight which crest a small hill into a couple of Left Handers, turns 3 and 4.
 Exiting turn 4 leads back to the main runway and turn 5, Brocky's Corner.
 The track then crosses over The Blowout into a right then left hander called The Flipper.
 The next turn is the Question Mark hairpin from the old track.
 Finally, after a short straight, the course reaches the signature Bus Stop which is then followed by two right hand corners (including the old 06 Corner) back into the Start/Finish.